 The linear model allows us to explore some aspects of the model for which we do not have general results.
 Proposition 2 suggests the possibility that 2-PMFN profits might actually fall below the 0-PMFN profits, since fees and prices are higher than in the case of collusive fee-setting.
-The linear model allows us to examine under what conditions this may arise; the following pair of results demonstrate that which case prevails depends on the own- and cross-price elasticities of demand.
+The linear model allows us to examine under what conditions this may arise.
+Note that the earlier analysis indicated that the fees go higher than collusive when aggregate implied demand is elastic; implied demand is related to, but not identical to, underlying final demand, which is what the linear model's parameters directly determine.
+Nonetheless, this analysis suggests the conjecture that 2-PMFN fees might nonetheless be more profitable than 0-PMFN fees as long as underlying aggregate demand is not too elastic.
+Similarly, it suggests the conjecture that 2-PMFN fees might sometimes be less profitable than 0-PMFN fees if underlying aggregate demand is highly elastic.
+This subsection's results confirm that these conjectures are correct.